Gbemisola19/03-set-of-colored-markers/README.md

-# FCC-CAFE-MENUE

-> One paragraph statement about the project.
+# Set of colored markers

+> This is about a set of colored markers.

 ![screenshot](./app_screenshot.png)

-Additional description of the project and its features.
+Its showing how to apply colors in css.

 ## Built With

-- Major languages,
-- frameworks,
+- HTML Elements:
+  such as div
-- technologies used
+- CSS
+  display, backround.

 ## Live Demo